Which city is cheaper, Austin or New Orleans?

 New Orleans is known as a music capital around the world.
 The city is known for its music festivals that feature jazz, blues, and many other types of live music.
 The Jazz Festival is a great time to visit.

-Austin offers some nice shopping areas.
+Plenty of visitors enjoy shopping while in Austin.
 There are a number of local boutiques around town where you can enjoy shopping.

 Both New Orleans and Austin are good destinations for a couple's getaway.

-Visitors will find public transit in both New Orleans and Austin.
+Visitors will find decent public transit in both New Orleans and Austin.

 Public transit is mostly limited in New Orleans.
 The city has streetcar lines and bus lines that you can use, but you'll want to have a car if you want to venture outside of these main areas.